mohd-Bilal-exe/dataTable/README.md

-Here’s a sample `README.md` for your project:

----

 # Artworks Table

 This repository contains the code for an internship assignment at **GrowMeOrganic Pvt Ltd**.
 The project is a React application featuring a dynamic artworks table, with data fetched from the Art Institute of Chicago API.
 The application is styled using **PrimeReact** components and supports features like pagination, row selection, and multi-page selection.